My life story or there abouts!

 We moved to Lostwithiel in Cornwall from the West Midlands in 2017.
 I established myself within the creative community in Cornwall and did local events, Etsy Made local in St. Ives and the Bedruthan Spring Fair.

-I feel that I have just begun my illustration practice.
-I have just applied to do an MA in Illustration to push to me to be more courageous within my work.
-Currently I am doing a year long project by travelling around the coast of Cornwall sketching.
-Plus collecting snippets of history as I go.
-In addition I am writing and illustrating a small column in the Cornwall Today magazine based on my love of cafes; illustrating the cafe, explaining what I like about it and collecting a recipe from the owners.
+I am currently doing an MA in Illustration at Falmouth University which is a total joy, as I am learning so much about myself and my practice to take forward, it’s so exciting.
+I started a long term project in early 2019, travelling around the coast of Cornwall sketching and collecting snippets of history as I go.
+In addition I am writing and illustrating a column in the Cornwall Today magazine based on my love of cafes; illustrating the cafe, explaining what I like about it and collecting a recipe from the owners.
 Research is really hard!

 All my projects have sense of place and my love of buildings at their heart.
 And my need to tell a story through my work and travels.
 I would like to illustrate social history through the places, buildings, and people of Cornwall.
 As although I was born and brought up in the Midlands my grandmother was from Helston.
 I can trace my Cornish roots back many centuries.

-I love doing commissions of peoples homes and special places.
-Have a look at my Gallery to see how I capture the character of the building not just the bricks and mortar!
+I am always open for commissions of peoples homes and special places, pets or people.
+Have a look at my Gallery to see how I capture the character of the building not just the bricks and mortar when doing a house portrait!